thewtex/thesis/introduction/background_and_significance.rst

 determine the orientation of the transducer and to differentiate between catheter and artery movement, although movement compensation schemes have been described [DeKorte1999,Shi2005b]_.
-In the technique described by Shapo et al., motion is constrained with the angioplasty ballon, but strains are also measured relative to an artery's geometric center that is calculated from segmentation of the lumen [Shapo1996]_.
+In the technique described by Shapo et al., motion is constrained with the angioplasty balloon, but strains are also measured relative to an artery's geometric center that is calculated from segmentation of the lumen [Shapo1996]_.
 Schaar et al. described the effectiveness of what they termed palpography, an elastogram that only investigates the first 450 μm at the lumen boundary since this is where rupture may occur [Schaar2006]_.
 Comparison of mean strain values and histology revealed higher strain colocalized with fatty areas and areas with increased concentration of macrophages [DeKorte2000]_.
-In a study of 54 cross sections validated by history, palpography was found to have a sensitivity of 88% and a specifity of 89% [Schaar2003]_.
+In a study of 54 cross sections validated by histology, palpography was found to have a sensitivity of 88% and a specificity of 89% [Schaar2003]_.
-In a study of an atherosclerotic Yucantan minipig, it was found that mean strain correlated with tissue type and localized high strain values correlated with indicators of inflammation, macrophages [DeKorte2002a]_.
+In a study of an atherosclerotic Yucatan mini-pigs, it was found that mean strain correlated with tissue type and localized high strain values correlated with indicators of inflammation, macrophages [DeKorte2002a]_.
 The nature of IVUS acquisition results in 2D images of the vessel cross-section, but